mecid/mecid.github.io/_posts/2020-01-15-the-magic-of-view-preferences-in-swiftui.md

 Here we have a *SizeModifier* struct, which attaches a geometry reader to a view as a background to read its size.
 It is a pretty useful technique that allows us to calculate the size of the view.
 Now we can understand the size of the view using *onPreferenceChange* modifier.

-> To learn more about the benefits of the view modifiers take a look at [ViewModifiers in SwiftUI](/2019/08/07/viewmodifiers-in-swiftui/).
+> To learn more about the benefits of the view modifiers take a look at ["ViewModifiers in SwiftUI" post](/2019/08/07/viewmodifiers-in-swiftui/).

 ```swift
 struct ScrollView<Content: View>: View {